Dr. Charles Jago, Board Chair

 Dr. Charles Jago was appointed to the Northern Health Board in September 2007.
 Dr. Jago was president of the University of Northern BC from 1995 to 2006.
 During his tenure, he provided leadership in the establishment of the Northern Medical Program, which was expressly designed to address the shortage of doctors in rural British Columbia.

-Ms. Caldwell was appointed to the Northern Health Board in March 2008.
-Her current term expires in March 2014.
+Mr. Bell was appointed to the NH Board in December 2016.
+His current term expires in December 2018.

 Sharon L. Hartwell